Debt Service Coverage Ratio

 Total of Annual Loan Payments

-Cautions: A negative debt service coverage ratio may result when a property is transitioning to new tenants, so that it is generating sufficient cash by the end of the measurement period, but was not doing so during the beginning or middle of the measurement period.
+An issue regarding this ratio is that a negative outcome can result when a property is transitioning to new tenants, so that it is generating sufficient cash by the end of the measurement period, but was not doing so during the beginning or middle of the measurement period.
 Thus, the metric can yield inaccurate results during transition periods.